autopower/Autopower/readme.md

 #define SPECIAL_MAX 3                   // maximum number of special codes
 ```

-You can change more things in autopower.ino, e.g.:
+You can change more things in `autopower.ino`, e.g.:
 ```
 #define ntpSyncTime SECS_PER_HOUR * 4   // how often sync time, in seconds
 #define localPort 8888                  // local port to listen for UDP packets